Old Goucher College Buildings

 Old Goucher College Buildings is a national historic district in Baltimore, Maryland, United States.
 It is an approximate 18-block area in the middle of Baltimore which developed in the late 19th and 20th centuries.

 The neighborhood is characterized generally by two- and three-story brick row houses constructed mostly in the 19th century and several large-scale institutional and commercial buildings dating from both centuries.
 Stylistically, the area is characterized primarily by Italianate, Romanesque, Colonial Revival, and Art Deco influences.

 The area once served as a campus for the Women's College of Baltimore, now Goucher College, until the school relocated to Towson.
-The school was named for clergyman John Goucher, who once served as a pastor at Lovely Lane Church.
+The school was named for clergyman John Goucher, who once served as a pastor at Lovely Lane Methodist Church.